✅ Best Practices

 # If permissions are too open, restrict them:

-chmod 600 ~/.adscan/workspaces/*/credentials.jsonCredential Testing Strategy
+chmod 600 ~/.adscan/workspaces/*/variables.jsonCredential Testing Strategy

 Test credentials systematically to avoid account lockouts:

-# 1. Start with least-privilege accounts
+(ADscan:forest ~/.adscan/workspaces/forest) > creds select htb.local # 1.
+Start with least-privilege accounts ?
+Select credential for domain htb.local:

 - Know the account lockout policy before password attacks